cubiio/samatkins.me/src/pages/blog/2018-04-20-converting-react-app-typescript/index.md

 }
 ```

 To fix this I added an interface to set the contract for state should look like.
-I set both the books and shelves array as optional i.e. the `?` as the initial state is empty until the component has mounted, i.e. the API returns data.
+I set both the books and shelves array as optional i.e. `?` denotes optional.
+The reason for making this optional is the initial state is empty until the component has mounted, i.e. the API returns data.

 ```
 // file: /myreads/src/interfaces/stateProps.ts